Ticks: Protecting Your Family from Summertime Danger

 How to Prevent Tick Bites on Babies and Toddlers

 The best way to protect your family from lyme disease is basic tick prevention!
-So, when heading out on vacation, be sure your family:
+So, when heading out on vacation, be sure your family takes these steps:

 How to Check for Ticks